magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_maintaining-the-standard.md

 wealth, possessions, and families anymore.
 Even food we take only once a day.
 We’ve given up many things already, even better things than these.
 As monks and novices we give up everything.
 We own nothing.
-All those things people really enjoy have been discarded by us. as a Buddhist monk is in order to practise.
+All those things people really enjoy have been discarded by us.
+Going forth as a Buddhist monk is in order to practise.
 Why then should we hanker for other things, indulging in greed, aversion or delusion?
 To occupy our hearts with other things is no longer appropriate.

 Consider: why have we gone forth?
 Why are we practising?
 We have gone forth to practise.
 If we don’t practise then we just lie around.
 If we don’t practise, then we are worse off than laypeople, we don’t have any function.
-If we don’t perform any function or accept our responsibilities, it’s a waste of the life.
-It contradicts the aims of a .
+If we don’t perform any function or accept our responsibilities, it’s a waste of the *samaṇa’s* life.
+It contradicts the aims of a *samaṇa*.

 If this is the case then we are heedless.
 Being heedless is like being dead.
 Ask yourself, will you have time to practise when you die?